shreyas-nikam/68714c985887adf827c47d2f/documentation.md

 - Connected operational risk metrics and grids to their strategic interpretations.

 **Business Value Summary:**
-These tools provide both immediate value—by helping you benchmark and prioritize risk areas—and longer-term value in building a measurement culture that aligns with both feasibility and best practices (see Handbook references [1-5]).
+These tools provide both immediate value—by helping you benchmark and prioritize risk areas—and longer-term value in building a measurement culture that aligns with both feasibility and best practices.

-## Further Reading

-For deeper insights, consult the referenced chapters in the 'Operational Risk Manager Handbook', especially the discussion of means of measurement, 'unrealistic' versus 'feasible' approaches, and generic risk profile grids.
-""")
 ```

 **Interaction:**